 The more you know about breastfeeding the easier it will be to meet your breastfeeding goal.
 Watch videos of normal breastfeeding newborn behavior and learn about breastfeeding resources in your community.

-Vermont breastfeeding laws provide protection for women who nurse in public and support breastfeeding women when they return to the workplace.
+Vermont breastfeeding laws provide protection for individuals who nurse in public and support breastfeeding individuals when they return to the workplace.
 In addition, recent healthcare reform at the federal level put in place break time requirements for employers.